 This post contains affiliate links.
 Should you click on one, I will get a small commission at no extra cost to you.

-Summer in Europe is beautiful – it’s all about relaxing in biergartens, visiting castles, wandering in leafy green forests, and exploring half-timbered towns.
-Of course, the weather varies from one end of this large part of the world to the other.
-If you’re up north in Germany, you can expect temperatures around 17ºC-22ºC (63ºF-68ºF), but down south in Spain, it gets up to 35-32ºC (90ºF-104ºF).
-If you’re planning on visiting a few places in Europe, you will definitely need layers.
+Summer in Germany is beautiful – it’s all about relaxing in biergartens, visiting castles, wandering in leafy green forests, and exploring half-timbered towns.
+Of course, the weather varies from one end of this large country to the other.
+If you’re up north in Germany, you can expect temperatures around 17ºC-22ºC (63ºF-68ºF), but down south in near the Black Forest, it gets up to 35º+C (104ºF).
+If you’re planning on visiting a few places in Germany, you will definitely need layers.

-When we travel in Germany or head into France, Italy or Switzerland in the summer, I pack a capsule wardrobe of dresses, cardigans, leggings, sandals, and scarves, with a packable rain jacket for surprise showers.
+When we travel around in Germany in the summer, I pack a capsule wardrobe of dresses, cardigans, leggings, sandals, and scarves, with a packable rain jacket for surprise showers.
 I am definitely a dress person, and I will let you into my secret for wearing dresses with no tights as a woman whose thighs touch (no matter what size I’ve been, they’ve always done that, just the way I’m built!).
 I admit I’m pretty minimal when it comes to my colour palette, so most of my clothes are black.
 This makes it easy to build a small capsule wardrobe though.

-Our European travel tends towards historic sites, city visits, museums, markets, and easy forest walks.
+Our German travel tends towards historic sites, city visits, museums, markets, and easy forest walks.
 If you’re doing some hiking, your list will be a bit different!

 One week Summer Europe packing list